 How is an ET tube inserted?

-- After the ET tube is put in, your healthcare provider will make sure the tube is in the right place.
-He will listen for breathing sounds in your lungs and watch for chest movement.
-He may measure the level of carbon dioxide you are breathing out.
+- After the ET tube is put in, your provider will make sure the tube is in the right place.
+He or she will listen for breathing sounds in your lungs and watch for chest movement.
+He or she may measure the level of carbon dioxide you are breathing out.
 A small camera may be put down into the ET tube to check placement.
 An ultrasound or x-ray may also be used to check if the ET tube is in the right place.

 When is the ET tube removed?

 The ET tube will be removed when you are able to breathe on your own.
 You may be awake or waking up as the tube is removed.

 What are the risks of an ET tube?

 You may have abnormal heartbeats.
 The tube may cause damage to your mouth, teeth, vocal cords, or trachea.
 The tube may be placed into your esophagus (the passage from your mouth to your stomach).
 If this happens, you may vomit, and fluid may enter your lungs and cause an infection.
 The tube may be placed too far into your trachea or be dislodged.
 You may not get the oxygen you need.
 Decreased levels of oxygen can lead to permanent organ or brain damage and be life-threatening.